xuqi2024/openflexure-microscope/docs/wiring.md

 # Complete the wiring

 The microscope must be completed by mounting the motor driver electronics and the Raspberry Pi, connecting the motors to the motor driver, and connecting the illumination to a power source.
-These instructions assume you are using a Raspberry Pi v4 and a Sangaboard v4 or v5.
+These instructions assume you are using a Raspberry Pi v4 and a Sangaboard v0.4 or v0.5.
 See the box below if you are not using these electronics.

 >i **Alternative electronics options**
 >i
->i If you are using a version of the Raspberry Pi other than v4, or Sangaboard other than version 0.4, you will need a different electronics drawer.
+>i If you are using a version of the Raspberry Pi other than v4, or Sangaboard other than version 0.4 or 0.5, you will need a different electronics drawer.
 The options are described in the [customisation] page.
 >i If you do not have a Sangaboard, you can make up a compatible solution from a microcontroller and separate driver boards.
 This is described in the [motor electronics workaround] page.

 [customisation]: customisation.md "Customisation and work-around options for the microscope."